 To find out more about the benefits of travel insurance, visit the Department of Foreign Affairs and Trade website.

-For full details, including the terms, conditions, limits and exclusion that apply please read the World2Cover product disclosure statement.
+For full details, including the terms, conditions, limits and exclusion that apply please read the World2Cover Product Disclosure Statement.

 What does travel insurance cover?